 Anakinra has not been approved by the FDA for the treatment of gout flares, but IL-1 is the primary pro-inflammatory cytokine stirred up by crystal-induced NLRP-3 inflammasome activation.
 It makes sense that an IL-1 inhibitor, such as anakinra, would be effective.
 This has proved to be the case in multiple small studies and is frequently used in settings where acute gout flares are observed, such as the emergency department and in hospitalized patients.

 Our physician experts, Dr. Mandell, Dr. Neogi and Dr. Edwards, acknowledge the challenges and limitations of the current management and treatment of gout.
 They provide a comprehensive discussion of the common errors, clinical pearls and safety issues associated with pharmacologic agents, and acknowledge the value of patient education and continuous patient monitoring.
-The anticipated publication of the updated ACR Gout Management Guideline is on the horizon for early 2020.6
+The updated ACR Gout Management Guideline was published in 2020.6

-Mary Choy, PharmD, BCGP, FASHP, is a medical writer and editor living in New York City.
+Mary Choy, PharmD, BCGP, FASHP, is a medical writer and editor in New York City.
 Dr. Choy is director of pharmacy practice at the New York State Council of Health-system Pharmacists.
 She is also the author of Healthcare Heroes: The Medical Careers Guide.

 - Khanna A, Khanna PP, FitzGerald JD, et al. 2012 American College of Rheumatology Guidelines for Management of Gout.
 Part 2: Therapy and anti-inflammatory prophylaxis of acute gouty arthritis.
 Arthritis Care Res (Hoboken).
 2012 Oct;64(10):1447–1461.